joyeusenoelle/GuideToMastodon/README.md

 ## I just attached a picture to my toot.
 What's with the new 'eye' icon?

-Clicking that will hide your image behind a "Sensitive content" overlay.
+:bangbang: Clicking that will hide your image behind a "Sensitive content" overlay.
 This is good for nudity, gore and violence, political topics, etc.

 You'll notice that if you have both an image and a CW on a toot, the "Sensitive content" overlay is turned on automatically and can't be turned off.
 That's on purpose.

 ## I just attached a picture to my toot.
 How can I add a caption to it?

-When you attach an image, you'll see "Edit" (plus a pencil icon) at the top right of the image.
+⁉️ When you attach an image, you'll see "Edit" (plus a pencil icon) at the top right of the image.
 Clicking this will pop up a dialog box that lets you determine what part of the image should show in the preview; it also allows you to set alt-text for the image, which people can read if they mouse over the text, and which screen-readers (such as for the visually-impaired) can read instead of just saying "embedded image".

 For images that are largely text (for example, a screenshot of a Tumblr post), Mastodon has built-in optical character recognition (OCR) and can often transcribe the image for you, although you should probably double-check the transcription to make sure it's accurate.
 If, for some reason, your instance's OCR isn't working, you can use an online tool like [Online OCR](https://www.onlineocr.net) to transcribe your image.
 And if all else fails, there are OCRBots on the fediverse that will reply to your post with a transcription if you @mention them.